-The Oral History Division’s mission is to supplement written records by storing the accounts of African-American community members and cultural leaders.
+The Oral History Division’s mission is to supplement written records by recording and storing the accounts of African American community members and cultural leaders.
 The Division is located on the third-floor of Ayer Hall.
-For more information, contact:
+For more information on how oral history is conducted at the Center you may refer to the MWC Oral History Handbook and/or contact:

 Oral History Projects

 ASSOCIATION OF AFRICAN AMERICAN MUSEUMS (AAAM)

 Finding Aid and Oral Histories

 Started in the Fall of 2021, this oral history collection explores the work of leaders in the field of Black Museums who have been members of the Board of Directors of the Association of African American Museums (AAAM).
 These leaders have held a variety of roles in the field and came to the work in a myriad of ways.
 These oral histories examine their personal and professional backgrounds, what led them to museum work, what they do on a day-to-day basis, their relationship to AAAM, the people who influenced them the most in the field, their vision for the future of Black museums, and recommendations for people who want to enter the field.

 Coming from a 1994 partnership with Duke University, this project focuses on documenting African American experiences during the era of Jim Crow segregation and disfranchisement in Mississippi and the South.
 The larger project can be found through the Duke University Digital Collections.